 Pursuant to federal regulations a student's eligibility to receive a Federal Pell Grant will be 12 semesters.

-This equates to a 6 year limit to receive Federal Pell Grant funds for undergraduate student.
+This equates to a 6 year limit to receive Federal Pell Grant funds for undergraduate students.

-For information on how the lifetime limits for Pell Grants are calculated for the "equivalent of six years" visit http://studentaid.ed.gov/types/grants-scholarships/pell/calculate-eligibility.
+For information on how the lifetime limits for Pell Grants are calculated for the "equivalent of six years" visit https://fsapartners.ed.gov/knowledge-center/fsa-handbook/2024-2025/application-and-verification-guide/ch3-student-aid-index-sai-and-pell-grant-eligibility